BKristenssonAlfsson/world/README.md

 I might do a Angular or Vue frontend one day, but for now, focus is 100% backend.

+## SQL

+In application.properties, switch `spring.datasource.initialization-mode=never` to
+`spring.datasource.initialization-mode=always`.
+When deploying, tables will be created and so will the JoinTable be.
+Then copy paste `country_language.sql` into the newly created JoinTable.

 ## Contact and Licence

 It's an open source project.
 Used official data about population in different cities.